As of 20 May 2024

 Visitors

-Receiving visitors is essential for resident wellbeing and helps to reduce the impact of social isolation.
+Receiving visitors is essential for resident wellbeing and helps to reduce social isolation.
 The risk of spreading COVID-19 and other respiratory viruses can be reduced by supporting visits to occur in the safest possible way.
+Facilities may determine their own advice to allow visitations to safely occur.
 Risk mitigation strategies include:

 Entry restrictions